 When linking to external sites, make sure you include the complete link, including the “http://” or “https://” part, otherwise it will be interpreted as a relative link within your own site.
 Again, you can set a Target and Title.

-mailto: link, which will open in the user’s email program.
+This tab lets you create a mailto: link, which will open in the user’s email program.
 You can optionally set a subject for the email, although your visitor will always be able to override it. setting the Email Subject is more a helpful suggestion.

 Anchors are like position markers within a document, based on headings, subheadings, or another style set within the document.
 You can also set Anchors at arbitrary positions in a document.